SaiEshwarReddyYellu/Master_Thesis/README.md

 ## OS-CFAR Algorithm
-- This is another RADAR detection algorithm which performs sorting instead of averaging.
-So, the target present in the close range won't affect the other targets.
-In the below simulation it showed both the targets correctly.
-This has increased the efficiency and performance of identifying targets in the multi-target environment.
+- This is another radar detection algorithm that uses sorting technique instead of averaging.
+As a result, nearby targets threshold do not interfere with the detection of other targets.
+The simulation below demonstrates that both targets are correctly identified, enhancing the efficiency and performance of target detection in a multi-target environment.

 ![seq_det](https://github.com/SaiEshwarReddyYellu/Master_Thesis/blob/main/OS_CFAR/os_cfar_simulation.PNG)